 Happy Anniversary to the Order of Preachers!

 I truly enjoy this feast.
-As a member of the Order, it brings me great joy to know that I am part of a family that is nearly 800 years old, and which has been endowed by almighty God with so many holy men and women.
+As a member of the Order, it brings me great joy to know that I am part of a family that will celebrate its 800th anniversary next year, and which has been endowed by almighty God with so many holy men and women.
 It is also a great joy to me that there is a specific date which serves as the birthday, so to speak, for the Order.
 The ferial Office for Advent is prayed, and a commemoration of the feast is made at Lauds only.

 Traditionally, this feast was celebrated in November.
 Today, it is celebrated in May.
 But for a brief period of time in the early to mid-20th Century, it was celebrated on December 22, to coincide with the anniversary of the approval of the Order by Pope Honorius III in 1216.
 Personally, I like the December 22 date, and I think this is the perfect place for this feast.
 Our Lady was, no doubt, instrumental in the founding of this most favored of her religious orders.
 The collect prayer even speaks to her role in the institution of the Order.
 For me, to celebrate Our Lady's patronage over our Order and the anniversary of the founding of the Order, all during the holy season of Advent, seems like a wonderful combination.